How-to-go-from-Dental-Assistant-to-Dental-Front-Desk

 Once you decide to work at the desk, make the switch completely.
 Working in an office where you’re part-time at the desk and part-time in the clinic is a bad idea for many reasons.

-• You’ll get overwhelmed because there’s too much to do!
+• You’ll feel overwhelmed quickly because there’s too much to do!
 Follow-through is a huge part of being a Dental Assistant and working in the front office.
-Even if you’re super organized, you may not have the time to complete tasks for both jobs.
+Even if you’re super organized, you won’t have time to finish what you start in both areas.

-• You’ll be the office scapegoat.
+• You’ll become the office scapegoat.
 Whenever something isn’t restocked, reordered, or put back where it belongs you’ll get the blame.
-This is probably justified because you won’t have the time to do both jobs, and do them well.
+This is probably justified because you won’t have the time to do both jobs well.

 • You’ll get bitter and burned out.
 One minute you’re an outcast because everyone’s frustrated with you.
 Next, you’re a hero because someone needs you to cover for them.

 I’m not saying it can’t be done.
 But it’s a very special office with a unique situation if it actually works well.
 If you still feel strongly about keeping your hand in both, work part-time in two separate offices.
-In my experience, if you’re working full-time in one office it’s best to commit to one position and stick with it.
-I’m not implying that we can’t jump in and help each other out now and then.
-But working both positions regularly is a tricky business.
+In my experience, it’s best to commit to one position per office and stick with it.
+I’m not implying that we can’t jump in and help each other out occasionally.
+But working both positions regularly is a tricky tricky business.

-As a Dental Assistant, you work on a schedule.
+As a Dental Assistant, your day revolves around a set schedule.
 Emergencies pop up, and sometimes procedures take longer than expected.
 But for the most part, you have a good idea of what your day will bring by looking at your schedule.

-That’s not the way it works at the front.
-A schedule doesn’t dictate your day because you no longer have a schedule.
-You track everyone else’s schedule.
-While you’re doing that, you’ll check some patients out while simultaneously checking others in.
-All while you’re answering the phone, working Recare, opening the mail, and preparing for the next day.
+It doesn’t work that way at the front desk.
+A schedule doesn’t dictate your day because you no longer have one.
+You track everyone else’s schedules while you simultaneously release and welcome your patients.
+Then there’s answering the phone, working recare, opening mail, insurance and billing, and preparing for the next working day.

-Breathe!
+But, you’ll be okay!
 It’s just a day in the life in the Dental Front Office.
 Change your mindset to working within a broader timeline.
 Make a plan for what you need to accomplish each day, stay organized, and write things down.
-You’ll get it all done, it just won’t always be at a set time.
+You’ll get everything done, it just won’t always be at a set time.

-One thing that will not change from back to front, is that your patient is always your first priority.
-The patient in front of you or the patient on the phone with you always takes precedence over anything else that happens at the desk.
+One thing that will not change from back to front, is that your patient is your first priority.
+The patient in front of you or the patient on the phone with you always takes precedence over anything else at the front desk.

 Similar Posts